Blog article

 Let's look at real numbers to see how significant these tax differences actually are.
 The 2022 market downturn provided a perfect case study.
 The S&P 500 dropped 18.1% that year, yet 42% of active mutual funds still distributed capital gains averaging 5% of net asset value.

 Investors paid taxes on gains they never actually received in their accounts.
 Meanwhile, just 4.5% of equity ETFs distributed any capital gains at all.
-Fast-forward to 2024 and 2025, and the pattern continues.

 A 1.05% annual tax advantage compounded over 20 years can mean tens of thousands of dollars more in your account.
-And that's before we factor in expense ratios, where ETFs also win: 2023 asset-weighted averages were 0.42% for mutual funds versus 0.15% for ETFs.
+And that's before we factor in expense ratios, where ETFs also win: 2024 asset-weighted averages were 0.36% for index mutual funds versus 0.15% for index ETFs, according to Morningstar's annual fee study.

 Sophisticated investors have noticed.
 Tax-sensitive investment advisers serving high-net-worth clients now allocate 47% of assets to ETFs, representing 42% of all institutional ETF ownership.
 They recognize that tax efficiency is just as important as investment returns.

 There's also the Net Investment Income Tax (NIIT) to consider, an additional 3.8% tax on investment income for high earners with modified adjusted gross income (MAGI) over $200,000 for single filers or $250,000 for married couples filing jointly.
 ETF tax deferral can help investors stay below these thresholds or reduce their NIIT exposure by minimizing taxable distributions.